If you want to know more about Seasonal Colour Analysis 101 then this post is for you…

 Do not be tempted to have a group session either.
 Although it may be cheaper – we have already identified that this is a very individual process and result and therefore you should expect your consultants’ full attention and not share her time and expertise with others.

 This is not something that you can easily do for yourself so using a self-help book, may not give you the correct results.
-So, although it is interesting to read about the subject, for an accurate analysis you need to pay for a professional clour analysis session.
+So, although it is interesting to read about the subject, for an accurate analysis you need to pay for a professional colour analysis session.

 How to Train in Colour Analysis